Pergola Rules in the UK: Planning Permission & Height Limits Explained

 How to Apply

-If your pergola doesn’t qualify under permitted development, you’ll need to submit a planning application through your local authority’s website.
+If your pergola doesn’t qualify under permitted development, submit a planning application through your local authority.

 What You’ll Need